 Whether to request the financial aid office to exercise professional judgment in calculating the student's financial aid.
-(A list ofreasons for which professional judgment may be exercised will be provided to the participant and the CSSP case manager.)
+(A list of reasons for which professional judgment may be exercised will be provided to the participant and the CSSP case manager.)

 How much, if any, "unmet need" the participant has when determining their financial aid and how much of the financial aid package is in the form of loans.

-The costs counted toward the cost of attendance in detennining the financial aid.
+The costs counted toward the cost of attendance in determining the financial aid.

 Incurring student loans to cover education and training programs costs otherwise not covered by CSSP and other sources of state and federal aid is at the discretion of the participant.

+Allowable Expenditures Included in the CSSP Annual Cap

 CSSP funds used for the following supports are INCLUDED in the CSSP Annual Cap of $10,000 for a full time student and $5,000 for a part-time student.

 Tuition and fees.
-CSSP may assist with tuition on-campus room and board and mandatory fees up to the usual rate charged by the institution, but no more than the in state per credit hour cost established for the University ofMaine.
-CSSP also assists with reasonable costs associated with credential evaluation and/or prior learning assessments that may allow the participant to progress more quickly through their education or training program.
+CSSP may assist with tuition, on-campus room and board, and mandatory fees.

 Licensing or Certification.
 CSSP may assist with the cost of licensing or certification necessary to practice in an occupation for which the individual is qualified.

-Support services.
-Support is available to eligible CSSP participants with unmet need and determined necessary for the participant to successfully complete their education or training program pursuant to Section
+Credential Evaluation: CSSP assists with reasonable costs associated with credential evaluation and/or prior learning assessments that may allow the participant to progress more quickly through their education or training program.

-6.3.C and 6.3.E.
-The CSSP case manager works with the CSSP participant to determine allocation of available funds that will best support the participant's ability to successfully complete training.
+Books, supplies, tools, equipment, services, and uniforms.
+CSSP pays for required not recommended books, supplies, tools, equipment, services, uniforms or similar education or training related items.
+To be reimbursed they must be required for everyone in the class or program.
+The need for books, supplies, tools, equipment, services, and uniforms must be documented by the education and training provider.
+CSSP will only purchase books, supplies, tools, computer, equipment, services and uniforms and other required items once.
+Upon purchase, the item(s) become the property of the participant and the responsibility to replace or repair the item(s) if stolen, damaged or lost is the participants.

+Allowable Expenditures Excluded from the CSSP Annual Cap

-Support services for Apprentices.
-Household income will be re-evaluated annually to determine eligibility for support services.
-Support Services will be available as outlined in Section 6.8 if the household income remains less than 200% of the poverty level for the household size as calculated in Section 2.2.
+CSSP Payments for the following support services are NOT included in the CSSP cap defined in Section 6.8.b.
+Support is available to eligible CSSP participants with unmet need and determined necessary for the participant to successfully complete their education or training program pursuant to Section 6.3.C and 6.3.E.
+Services including tuition, books, fees, stipends, childcare and transportation, for which the applicant is determined eligible will be provided retroactively to the date of application or the date there is demonstrated need for services covered by the program and required for successful participation, whichever is later.
+In the case of Apprentices, family income will be re-evaluated annually to determine eligibility for support services.
+Support Services will be available as outlined in Section 6.8 if the household income remains less than 275% of the poverty level for the household size as calculated in Section 2.2.